Angular pair-of-pants decompositions of complex varieties: Future directions

-For torically quasi-hyperbolic varieties (see \cref{def:ToricallyHyperbolic}), we still obtain a decomposition of $X$ into certain toric varieties and hyperplane complements.
+For varieties that admit torically linear degenerations (see Definition \ref{def:ToricallyHyperbolic}), we still obtain a decomposition of $X$ into certain toric varieties and hyperplane complements.
 To glue these still requires some work however, see \cite[Proposition 5.3]{WZZ99} for a combinatorial model of the homotopy type of a toric variety.
-Note that any smooth curve is torically quasi-hyperbolic in terms of our definition.
-We do not have an overview of which higher-dimensional varieties are torically quasi-hyperbolic in this sense, but it includes any complete intersection in $\mathbb{P}^{n}$.
+Note that any smooth curve admits a torically linear degeneration in terms of our definition.
+We do not have an overview of which higher-dimensional varieties admit torically linear degenerations, but it includes any complete intersection in $\mathbb{P}^{n}$.
 It is not so clear to the authors at the moment whether there is a connection to other notions of hyperbolicity such as Kobayashi hyperbolicity, see \cite{Kobayashi98,Demailly20}.
 Note for instance that curves of genus $1$ are not Kobayashi hyperbolic, but they are torically hyperbolic.
 Conversely, most examples in the literature of Kobayashi hyperbolic varieties seem torically hyperbolic.
 For instance, there is a theorem by Siu \cite{Siu99}, saying that a hypersurface complement $\mathbb{P}^{n}\backslash V(f)$ for $f$ very general of sufficiently large degree is Kobayashi hyperbolic.
 These also seem torically hyperbolic.
 A simpler version of this theorem can be found in \cite{Green72}.
 There it is shown that the complement in $\mathbb{P}^{n}$ of $2n+1$ general hyperplanes is Kobayashi hyperbolic.
 This is automatically torically hyperbolic.
 It would be interesting to see if there is a direct connection between the two concepts.